-Can an immigration lawyer in Manchester help me submit my UK Visa application?
+Can Manchester Immigration Lawyers help me submit my UK visa application?

 If you are a non-EEA citizen and you wish to visit the UK, you may need to apply for a UK Visa.

 Once you get your permit, you will be able to spend a certain amount of time in the UK.
-However, before you apply, you must ensure that you meet all the relevant eligibility criteria.
+However, before you apply for a UK visa, you must ensure that you meet all the relevant eligibility criteria.
 If your application is successful, the national authorities will collect your details and provide you with your visa.

-At Manchester Immigration Lawyers, we employ only the best solicitors and advisor, who will provide you and your family with all the help you will need to get your visa.
+At Manchester Immigration Lawyers, we employ only the best solicitors and advisors, who will provide you and your family with all the help you will need to get your visa.

-Depending on your nationality, you may be required to apply for a visa to enter the UK.
+Depending on your nationality, you may be required to apply for a UK visa to enter the country.
 Nevertheless, in some cases, you may be exempt from immigration controls.
 This applies to all EEA, EU, Swiss and Commonwealth citizens.

 At present, UK immigration law provides applicants with a wide range of visa tiers, targeted at different circumstances.
 This includes: